oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/Polyhedra/pg_polyhedra_serialization.md

 s = load_polyhedron("square.poly")
 s == square
 ```
-The file is in JSON format and contains all the underlying polymake object.
-In
+The file is in JSON format and contains all previously gathered data belonging
-particular, this file can now be read by both polymake and Oscar.
+to the underlying polymake object.
+In particular, this file can now be read by
+both polymake and Oscar.